DISCOVER THE TOOLS THAT GROW COMMUNITY HEALTH,

 - Feedback: Communities that are recovering often don’t know it.
 As a result, they lose heart and give up.
 Likewise, communities that are not recovering often don’t know it.
 As a result, they continue wasting time and money on ineffectual activities.

-- Resources: Nationwide, employers, funders (public & private) and career-seekers seek opportunities, but can’t find communities on the upswing.
+- Funding: Nationwide, employers, funders (public & private) and career-seekers seek opportunities, but can’t find communities on the upswing.
 As a result, they depend on reports that reveal the past and present, but not the communities’ all-important future.

 How RISING PLACES Tools Solve Those Four Needs: